-We evaluate the metrics learned from \dataset on the \dataset test set, as well as other existing meta-evaluation benchmarks, such as mFACE~\cite{mface-2022} and TRUE~\cite{honovich-etal-2022-true}, showing that the metrics generalize across datasets, tasks, and languages.
-For example, we demonstrate that although our dataset consists of data in 6 languages, the resulting learnt metrics achieve strong performance on the mFACE benchmark, which consists of 45 languages, thus exhibiting the zero-shot multilingual generalization potential of our learnt metrics.

-To summarize, the contributions of this paper are: \begin{itemize} \item We conduct a comprehensive, large-scale human evaluation for summarization across six languages, six quality facets, nine systems and four datasets, resulting in 96K annotated summaries.
-To the best of our knowledge, this is the largest multilingual, multifaceted summarization evaluation study. \item We train a learnt metric for each of the evaluated quality facets, and show that the metrics outperform strong baselines across our in-domain test set and previously published out-of-domain benchmarks, highlighting the quality of the human annotations we collect and the broad utility of our learnt metrics. \item We release our dataset to foster future work on multilingual, multifaceted summarization. \end{itemize}
+We evaluate the metrics learned from \dataset on the \dataset test set, as well as other existing meta-evaluation benchmarks, such as mFACE~\cite{mface-2022} and TRUE~\cite{honovich-etal-2022-true}.
+Our experiments show that the metrics generalize across datasets, tasks, and languages.
+For example, we demonstrate that although \dataset includes data in 6 languages, the resulting learnt metrics achieve strong performance on the mFACE benchmark, which consists of 45 languages, exhibiting their zero-shot multilingual generalization potential.
+To summarize, the contributions of this paper are: \begin{itemize} \item We conduct a comprehensive, large-scale human evaluation for summarization across six languages, six quality facets, nine systems and four datasets, resulting in over 96K human-rated summaries.
+To the best of our knowledge, this is the largest multilingual, multifaceted summarization evaluation resource. \item We train a learnt metric for each of the evaluated quality facets, and show that the metrics outperform strong baselines across our in-domain test set and previously published out-of-domain benchmarks, highlighting the quality of the human annotations we collect and the broad utility of our learnt metrics. \item We release our dataset and metrics to foster future work on multilingual, multifaceted summarization. \end{itemize}